• Skip to primary navigation

 NON-CONTACT SOLUTION

 Combining strain gauge technology with other tried and trusted technologies like RFID, contactless power and data transfer enables an e-bike torque sensor without the disadvantages of the other solutions.
 The rotating part with the strain gauge glued to the shaft/spindle is being read off by a small electronic circuit.
-This is powered and communicates with the stationary part through the air – just like a contactless key card, payment solution, or ski pass.
+This communicates with the stationary part through the air – just like a contactless key card, payment solution, or ski pass.
 The stationary part of the sensor is at the same time providing the wireless power and picking up the data signal from the rotating part.
 Air gaps up to 1.6mm are possible making the mechanical integration fairly straightforward and maintenance-free.

 This is the technology selected for our contactless torque sensor module.